Nonrelativistic Corners of ${\cal N} = 4$ Supersymmetric Yang--Mills Theory: Conclusions and outlook

 \section{Conclusions and outlook}

-We have derived a novel interacting non-relativistic field theory from a near-BPS limit of ${\cal N} = 4$ SYM.
-The resulting theory has a global $\U{1}$ symmetry as well as $\SU{1,1}$ invariant interactions and consists of a dynamical complex chiral scalar field interacting with a non-dynamical gauge boson.
-While we have focused on the near-BPS limit associated with the BPS bound \eqref{su11_bound}, our results apply to any other BPS bound of ${\cal N}=4$ SYM \cite{HarmarkKristjanssonOrselli2007}, with some small subtleties when including fermions, which we will address in \cite{HarmarkWintergerst}.
+We have derived a novel interacting nonrelativistic field theory from a near-BPS limit of ${\cal N} = 4$ SYM.
+The resulting theory has a global $\U{1}$ symmetry as well as $\SU{1,1}$ invariant interactions and consists of a dynamical complex chiral scalar field interacting with a nondynamical gauge boson.
+We have focused on the near-BPS limit associated with the BPS bound \eqref{su11_bound} to provide a proof of concept.
+Our results apply to any other BPS bound of ${\cal N}=4$ SYM \cite{HarmarkKristjanssonOrselli2007}, with some small subtleties when including fermions, which we will address in \cite{HarmarkWintergerst}.